erinnnelson/sei-p1/README.md

 **Misc**

-* Make strike tracker bigger and highlighted when strikes !== 0
+* Emphasize the strike counter when the number rises above 0

+* Count strikes from the previous game only if a card was checked

-* Create a nicer border for the body on laptop/desktop
+* Create a nicer border/aesthetic for pc play

-* Give New Game button a z-index so that drop shadow is masked by the game board
+* Give the New Game button a z-index so its drop shadow is masked by the game board

-* Update tracker for previous game strike count to show null if no cards were flipped

-* Add Rules and About info text
+* Add Rules and About text info

-**Problems**
+**Known Issues**

+* Mobile formatting seperates card front and back images slightly.
+Tapping to turn a card is problamatic.

-* Figure out why the game board and score box are not centered with each other
+* Game board and score box are not centered with each other

 ### **Wireframes:**